DevMountain/sql-1-mini/README.md

 ### Instructions

-SELECT the FirstName, LastName, and Country from the Employee table.
+SELECT the FirstName, LastName, and Country FROM the Employee table.

 ### Solution